On Improving the Robustness of Partitionable Internet-Based Mobile Ad Hoc Networks

 How to Cite

 Lim, S., & Chae, S. H. (2012).
 On Improving the Robustness of Partitionable Internet-Based Mobile Ad Hoc Networks.
-COMPUTING AND INFORMATICS, 30(3), 429–446.
+Computing and Informatics, 30(3), 429–446.
 Retrieved from https://www.cai.sk/ojs/index.php/cai/article/view/177

 Issue